severygb/portfolio-severyn-gabe/reports/D3-report.md

-Price and fuel economy are mutually exclusive
+Low price and high fuel economy are mutually exclusive
 ================

 There is a strongly inverse correlation between vehicle price and